Jarosław Walczak – Member of the Board

 - Dirk Kreder – Independent Member of the Supervisory Board

 Graduate of the University of Stuttgart and University of Kiel, Ph.D. in Biotechnology and Immunology.
 He also graduated from the International Executive MBA Program.
 Entrepreneur with deep roots and extensive network in the pharmaceutical and biotech industries, strong business acumen, and leadership experience in small and large organizations in Europe and the US.Pioneered biosimilar and complex generic development and registration in US, EU, CA, AU, JP, and other markets with 10+ years/ 2 dozen products experience.
+He meets the independence criteria referred to in principle II.Z.4 of the document "Best Practices of Companies Listed on the WSE 2016".

 Division of responsibility of Members of the Management Board of Mabion S.A.: